Best free antivirus software for 2022

 There are other helpful features as well like battery optimization, and device tracking helps you find lost phones.

-Usually, the most prominent groups that need antivirus software are Windows and Android users.
+Usually, the most prominent groups that need such security software are Windows and Android users.
 And for those people, Panda is a great free choice.

 - VPN capabilities